1 Peter 5:1

-(a) Your adversary, the devil, is a defeated and disarmed enemy.
+(d) The devil, is a defeated and disarmed enemy (Heb.
+2:14).
 The only way he can defeat you is by deceiving you and filling you with fear and anxiety.
 Your enemy will tell you that God is angry with you or that you are beyond the reach of his grace.
 “You have committed the unforgivable sin and God won’t accept you.”
 Ignore his damnable lies; listen to Jesus.
-Do what Peter says in the previous verse and cast all your anxiety on the Lord who cares for you.
+Read the previous verse and cast all your anxiety on the Lord who cares for you.

-(b) Like a roaring lion seeking.
+(e) Like a roaring lion seeking.
 What sort of lion roars while it seeks its prey?
-This toothless lion is trying to frighten you because that’s his only trick.
+This toothless lion is all roar and no bite.
+He’s trying to frighten you with his lies and accusations because that’s his only trick.

 1 Peter 5:9

 But resist him, firm in your faith, knowing that the same experiences of suffering are being accomplished by your brethren who are in the world.